openshift/node-observability-operator/README.md

 4. Click **Install**.

-5. On the Install Operator page, select A specific namespace on the cluster.
+5. On the Install Operator page, select a specific namespace on the cluster.
 Select **node-observability-operator** from the drop-down menu.

 Once finished, the Node Observability Operator will be listed in the Installed Operators section of the web console.